Are Apple's multibillion-dollar investments a plum deal for America?

 Less than a month after President Donald Trump signed off on the Republican tax overhaul, Apple announced it would pay $38 billion in repatriation taxes and laid out what it said were "a new set of investments."

-In Wednesday's announcement, the company pledged that over the next five years it would invest $30 billion in capital expenditures, contribute $350 million to the U.S. economy, and create 20,000 jobs.
+In Wednesday's announcement, the company pledged that over the next five years it would invest $30 billion in capital expenditures, contribute $350 billion to the U.S. economy, and create 20,000 jobs.

 Employees will also get $2,500 in stock bonuses this year, Bloomberg reported.